 Support TFG by using the links in our articles to shop.
 We receive a small commission (at no extra cost to you) so we can continue to create helpful free content.
 Thank you, we appreciate it!

 As part of my Central America pre-trip planning back in 2011, I decided to give my trusty travel backpack a good clean.
-We’d been through alot together gallivanting through 15 countries in the span of 1 ½ years.
+We’d been through a lot together gallivanting through 15 countries in the span of 1 ½ year.

 After having been thrown around from airport to bus to boat and everything in between during my RTW trip I decided it was time for a clean.

 After reading the Osprey pack care instructions I decided to try my own method.
 I took advantage of the end of the summer heatwave in England and cleaned the bag outdoors to help it dry quicker.

 How to Clean Your Backpack

 I started off by giving it a strong scrub using a soft cloth and lukewarm water, no soap.
 I cleaned the interior and worked my way to the exterior, leaving the dirtiest spots last.